lanly-dev/easyserverless/vscode-emc/README.md

 - Support audio format: `wav | wma`
 - Support video format: `avi | wmv | flv | mkv`
 ## Known Issues
-- Best to keep the media file under 3MB for conversion.
+- Best to keep the media file under 3MB for converting.
 - Due to file properties lost that in transfer process method for bigger file, *ffmpeg* may not able to convert it.

 ## Release Notes